AstreaTSS/PYTHIAWebsite/docs/setup/investigations_setup.md

 As you can see, it already has the old trigger and description in it - you'll be able to edit them from there (though you may want to temporarily move the contents to a proper text editor to edit things better).
 When you press submit, the Truth Bullet will be edited with the new trigger and description.

-To remove a Truth Bullet, it's as simple as using `/remove-bullet` with the channel and trigger of the Truth Bullet you want to delete:
+To remove a Truth Bullet, it's as simple as using `/bullet-manage remove` with the channel and trigger of the Truth Bullet you want to delete:

 <figure markdown>
   ![An example of removing a Truth Bullet.](remove_bullet.png){ loading="lazy" }
 </figure>

-Removing _all_ Truth Bullets is as simple as running `/clear-bullets`. _This action is irreversible!_
+Removing _all_ Truth Bullets is as simple as running `/bullet-manage clear`. _This action is irreversible!_

 ### Other Commands

-* To add an alias (an alternative trigger to trigger the same Truth Bullet), simply use the `/add-alias` command with the channel, trigger of the Truth Bullet, and the alias you wish to add to the Bullet.
-As you can imagine, `/remove-alias` follows a similar process.
+* To add an alias (an alternative trigger to trigger the same Truth Bullet), simply use the `/bullet-manage add-alias` command with the channel, trigger of the Truth Bullet, and the alias you wish to add to the Bullet.
+As you can imagine, `/bullet-manage remove-alias` follows a similar process.
-* `/override-bullet` and `/unfind-bullet` are more useful _during_ investigations, as you can imagine, but they simply allow you to either re-define who found a Truth Bullet or un-discover it so its trigger can be triggered once again.
+* `/bullet-manage override` and `/bullet-manage unfind` are more useful _during_ investigations, as you can imagine, but they simply allow you to either re-define who found a Truth Bullet or un-discover it so its trigger can be triggered once again.
 * `/help` is your friend!
 Use it to find more commands that could be useful to you!

 ## Starting an Investigation

-To start off an investigation with all your Truth Bullets, simply run `/config toggle` and enable triggering Truth Bullets!
+To start off an investigation with all your Truth Bullets, simply run `/bullet-config toggle` and enable triggering Truth Bullets!
 Your players will now be able to discover any Truth Bullets you laid out for them, as seen in the [investigations usage guide](investigations.md).
 It's suggested that you do this once you get in your first BDA message with the initial hints in, though the bot gives you freedom on how to really do that.

 An investigation ends when _all Truth Bullets currently defined has been found_.
-Till then, keep an eye on your player's progress through `/list-bullets` and give hints as needed.
-Once all have been found, _the bot will automatically disable triggering bullets._ You'll need to turn on `/config toggle` again if you add a Truth Bullet for people to find them.
+Till then, keep an eye on your player's progress through `/bullet-manage list` and give hints as needed.
+Once all have been found, _the bot will automatically disable triggering bullets._ You'll need to turn on `/bullet-config toggle` again if you add a Truth Bullet for people to find them.

 _**Truth Bullets are not deleted after an investigation.
-You MUST do this manually by using `/clear-bullets`!**_  Don't forget to do this - not doing so turns your Truth Bullets into a confusing mess of found and unfound Bullets.
-If you don't know if you've done it, use `/list-bullets` to verify it.
+You MUST do this manually by using `/bullet-manage clear`!**_  Don't forget to do this - not doing so turns your Truth Bullets into a confusing mess of found and unfound Bullets.
+If you don't know if you've done it, use `/bullet-manage list` to verify it.